 A few years ago, two college roommates called their parents, not 911, when their house caught on fire.
 We need to help our teenagers understand what to do in a life-threatening emergency.
 This one’s easy: Call 911.
 But teenagers should also know how to handle more mundane home emergencies, which, while not life threatening, could cause serious damage (for example, how to shut off the water).

 Your teen needs to know how to write an appropriate email, with correct grammar, spelling, and punctuation.
 Teens should also be able to write a formal letter, including a cover letter.
 Teenagers also need to know how and when to write a thank you note.
 In addition, they should remember that human contact still matters, and that there are some situations where people still need to discuss things face-to-face (like an apology).

 8. Knowing how (and when) to dress appropriately

 With limited experience in professional settings, many teens don’t understand the importance of dressing appropriately for certain adult-world interactions.
 In these kinds of situations, teenagers should dress like they believe the adults will be dressed.
 When in doubt, err on the conservative side.
 If business casual is the designated dress code, for guys that means an ironed, button-down shirt, dark pants, and polished dress shoes.
 Young women should go with a tailored dress, a skirt (not too short) and blouse, or tailored pants and a button-down shirt.

 Teenagers should understand “safe” party rules, including asking friends to look out for each other (and each other’s drinks).
-Last, but hardly least, remember cyber-security is also important: tell your teenager never to share passwords and also not to check bank and other financial accounts on public Wi-Fi (unless you use an app like Anonymizer.com, which prevents others nearby from easily stealing financial data over the public Wi-Fi system).
+Last, but hardly least, remember cyber-security is also important.
+Tell your teenager never to share passwords and also not to check bank and other financial accounts on public WiFi (unless you use an app like ntrepidcorp.com, which prevents others nearby from easily stealing financial data over the public Wi-Fi system).